MrViper111/Discord-Webhook-Client/README.md

 This is a "client" that can send messages within Discord with Discord webhooks.

 How to use:
   First, you will have to create a Discord webhook.
-Then, choose a channel where you wouldl like to create your webhook.
+Then, choose a channel where you would like to create your webhook.
   Then go to "Edit Channel" > "Intergrations" > "Webhooks" > "New Webhook".

   Once you have successfully created a webhook then copy the webhook URL by clicking on the "Copy Webhook URL" button.